Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Methodology: How we choose the best teen credit cards

 Finder’s banking experts look at over 700 credit cards to narrow down the best ones for teens.
-We heavily consider credit cards that accept authorized users under age 18, secured and unsecured options, cashback rewards and nationwide availability.
-We consider cards that meet this minimum criteria:
+We only considered institutions that accept authorized users under the age of 18.
+We prioritized choosing credit cards with flexible credit score requirements, rewards programs and 0% intro APR periods.

 Can you get a credit card at 17?

 Legally, you can’t get a credit card until you’re at least 18 years old.
-However, teens who are 16, 17 or younger can become authorized users on an adult’s account.
-This enables them to build a strong credit history and increase their chances of qualifying for better credit card options — such as rewards or travel cards — once they’re old enough to apply.
-Many credit card companies require teens to be at least 13 to be added an as authorized user, but this varies by bank.
+However, teens who aged 13, 14, 15 and so on can often become authorized users on an adult’s account if the bank allows it.
+This enables them to build a strong credit history and increase their chances of qualifying for better credit card options — such as rewards or travel cards — once they’re old enough to apply on their own.

-Once your teen turns 18, they can apply for a credit card on their own.
 However there’s a minor stipulation for 18-, 19- and 20-year-olds: the Credit Card Accountability Responsibility Disclosure (CARD) Act requires that they must provide proof of income to show their ability to repay the card’s payments, or have a cosigner who is at least 21 years old.
-Once they’re 21 years old, these requirements are lifted, though many lenders may still request proof of income before approving a line of credit.
+Once they’re 21 years old, the co-signer requirement is lifted, though lenders are still required to ask for proof of income before approving a line of credit.

 Are there credit cards for kids under 13?